Southwest Colorado

 Day hikers can access spectacular scenery at Crater Lake, Potato Lake, and Haviland Lake.
 Backpackers can disappear for weeks.

-Durango's walkable historic downtown is one of Colorado's most vibrant — loaded with locally-owned restaurants, craft breweries, art galleries, and boutique shops, all set against a backdrop of Victorian architecture.
+Durango's walkable historic downtown is one of Colorado's most vibrant — loaded with locally-owned restaurants, craft breweries, art galleries, and boutique shops, all set against Victorian architecture along Main Avenue.

 The craft beer scene here is exceptional.
 Ska Brewing, Steamworks Brewing, and Carver Brewing have been pouring award-winning Colorado ales for decades.